Which protocol do I need?

 | A DAO proposal vote with stake × time weighting | OC Vote |

-| Delegated signing for an automated pipeline | OC Agent (watch the space) |
+| Delegated signing for an automated pipeline or autonomous bot | OC Agent (scoped, bonded, revocable) |

 | A social network where posts are cryptographically bound to Bitcoin identity | OC Attest + OC Lock |